 The SCFC was able to achieve a 75% reduction in annual 1-800 charges since implementing changes in FY 02.
-This reduction can be attributed to routing more outdoor burn notifications to an automated system, a new computer aided dispatch system for handling smoke management notifications, and new state contract rates for 1-800 calls.
+This reduction can be attributed to routing more outdoor burn notifications to an automated system, a new CADS for handling smoke management notifications, and new state contract rates for 1-800 calls.

 When the SCFC migrated from local fire towers to regional dispatch centers, toll free numbers were established to encourage the public to comply with state laws requiring them to notify the SCFC when burning outdoors.
 The SCFC handles over 400,000 burning notification calls per year.
 Graph 7.3-6 shows the trend of improved efficiency and effectiveness in handling large volumes of incoming 1-800 calls with the cost per 10,000 calls received.
 In FY 02, the SCFC began routing all burning notifications, except those for forestry, wildlife, and agriculture purposes, to an automated notification system.
-Monitoring call length and new computer aided dispatch software have improved a dispatcher's efficiency and effectiveness in handling calls as well as decreasing costs each fiscal year.
+In November 2010 a new hosted automated notification system was implemented using more detailed messages.
+This slightly increased the average call time and charges; and increased system capacity to handle more calls.
+Monitoring call length and new computer aided dispatch software have improved a dispatcher's efficiency and effectiveness in handling calls as well as decreasing costs for those calls each fiscal year.

 The SCFC is the only state agency that shares revenue produced from state owned lands with the counties where the properties are located.
 Southern states surveyed and those responding further reveal that the SCFC is a leader in the sharing of revenue, as no other state gives back a percentage as large as we do.
 Twenty-five percent of all revenue that the agency receives from use of the land or products sold, such as timber or pine straw, is returned to the county to support local education systems.
-Receipts from product sales declined in FY 11 due to lower volume of products offered for sale and depressed market prices for timber and pine straw.
-Based on receipts received during FY 11, just over \$ 754,472 was distributed to twelve counties.
-(Graph 7.3-7)
+Receipts from product sales declined in FY 12 due to lower volume of products offered for sale and depressed market prices for timber and pine straw.
+Based on receipts received during FY 12, just over \$ 747,630 was distributed to nine counties (Graph 7.3-7).